Manjushri: In China

 Mañjuśrī is known in China as Wenshu (文殊 (Wénshū)).
 Mount Wutai in Shanxi, one of the four Sacred Mountains of China, is considered by Chinese Buddhists to be his bodhimaṇḍa.
 He was said to bestow spectacular visionary experiences to those on selected mountain peaks and caves there.
-In Mount Wutai's Foguang Temple, the Manjusri Hall to the right of its main hall was recognized to have been built in 1137 during the Jin dynasty.
+In Mount Wutai's Foguang Temple, the Wenshu Hall to the right of its main hall was recognized to have been built in 1137 during the Jin dynasty.
 The hall was thoroughly studied, mapped and first photographed by early twentieth-century Chinese architects Liang Sicheng and Lin Huiyin.
 These made it a popular place of pilgrimage, but patriarchs including Linji Yixuan and Yunmen Wenyan declared the mountain off limits.

 Mount Wutai was also associated with the East Mountain Teaching.
 Mañjuśrī has been associated with Mount Wutai since ancient times.
 Paul Williams writes:

 According to official histories from the Qing dynasty, Nurhaci, a military leader of the Jurchens of Northeast China and founder of what became the Qing dynasty, named his tribe after Mañjuśrī as the Manchus.
 The true origin of the name Manchu is disputed.